Abandoned presidential statues in Williamsburg attract tourists from around the world

 "And I think he then realized that the allure of the masses of people coming down here are the fact that they are in a state of disrepair," Plashal said.

-There's no explanation why some statues are in better condition than others- except for America's poor 16th president.
+There's no explanation why some statues are in better condition than others - except for America's poor 16th president.

 "Abraham Lincoln was the only sculpture out of all 42 to fall off the flatbed during transport," Plashal laughed.